© Pixabay

 Fox Beer

 Launched in 2016, Fox beer apparently represents one man’s struggle to find a beer that would allow him to keep his weight in check.
 Thus Fox beer was born, and boasts calorie count 33% lower than their average competitor.
-Fox can be found in most supermarkets, and further information, as always, on their website.
+Fox can be found in most supermarkets, and further information, as always, on their website, Facebook, and Instagram.
 While a Luxembourgish company, it is brewed in Belgium (editor's note: this was, at least, the case in 2019).

 Totenhopfen Brauhaus

-Going from home to commercial brewing, Totenhopfen are set to shake up the burgeoning brewing scene in Luxembourg.
+Going from home to commercial brewing, Totenhopfen set out to shake up the burgeoning brewing scene in Luxembourg.
 You can find their offerings around Luxembourg, for instance at Artisan'Ale, Brasserie um Tennis, Crossfire, and Café Belair.
 I haven't had the chance to try their beers myself yet, but have only heard good things!
-Their website is currently under construction, but they also have Facebook.
+Additional information can be found on their website, Facebook, and Instagram.

 Wolff Brewing Co.

-Wolff Brewing Co. was founded in 2022 by Joe Wolff in order to continue his passion for brewing great craft beer!
-Dreams can be pursued in Luxembourg!
-After his teenage years, he started working in restaurants and café's in Luxembourg while completing his brewers course in Belgium.
-After which with the now closed Luxembourg based brewery Stuff Brauerei, 12 beers were launched of which he created the “Sauvageonne” in Collaboration with René Mathieu, Michelin starred chef who was named twice best chef in the world for plant based cooking.
-Among his creations was the first commercialised classic IPA of Luxembourg, the original Mellis beer in collaboration with Mellis Schnapps, the first wild hop beer and his Brewers course project the famous Black Widow.
+Wolff Brewing Co. was founded in 2022 by Joe Wolff in an effort to continue his passion for brewing great craft beer.
+After his teenage years, he started working in restaurants and cafés in Luxembourg while completing his brewers course in Belgium.
+After which with the now closed Luxembourg based brewery Stuff Brauerei, twelve beers were launched of which he created the Sauvageonne in Collaboration with René Mathieu, Michelin-starred chef who was twice named the best chef in the world for plant based cooking.
+Among his creations was the first commercialised classic IPA of Luxembourg, the original Mellis beer, in collaboration with Mellis Schnapps, the first wild hop beer, and his Brewers course project the famous Black Widow.

 With his experience and thirst for tasty beers, expect exciting new launches.
 Look out for events like The Kirchbeier Craft beer festival that Wolff Brewing also organises.
-His intentions for the future are to provide Luxembourg with a full range of sustainable beers with a consistent high quality.
-The Wolff Bar is just around the corner!
+His intentions for the future are to provide Luxembourg with a full range of sustainable beers with a consistently high quality.

 The launch of Wolff brewing started with a classic IPA at 6% ABV called Natural Selection IPA and a Session IPA at only 4,1 % ABV, appropriately called Wanderlust Session.
 These are the flagship beers of the new brewery as they go with any season and almost anytime of the day so they are available all year round.
 Shortly after the Rosa Luxembourg was relaunched by Cerveza Sant Jordi with Wolff Brewing Co. as an international collaboration.